Our personal tax service for individual taxpayers include the following:

 All money received (from employment, trade, business, profession, vocation, property, investments or other sources) earned in or derived from Singapore is subject to income tax (unless specifically deemed as non-taxable income in the Income Tax Act).

 An individual can claim tax deductions for certain expenses (employment, business and other expenses – allowed under the Income Tax Act) incurred in earning the income.

-Tax relief and rebates are available for deduction against tax income for Singapore tax residents who meet the qualifying conditions.
+Tax relief and rebates are available for deduction against taxable income for Singapore tax residents who meet the qualifying conditions.

 To promote specific social and economic objectives, there are some tax reliefs and rebates for particular groups of taxpayers.

 From YA 2017, the following are the progressive Resident Tax rates.

 The non-resident employment income is taxed at a flat rate of 15% or similar to the above progressive Resident Tax rates (whichever give the higher tax amount).

-From Year of Assessment 2017, the non-residents' tax rates (for example, director's remuneration, professional fee, SRS withdrawal, property rental income and certain earnings) are revised from 20% to 22% to maintain parity between the non-resident tax rates and the resident individuals' top marginal tax rate.
+From YA 2017, the non-residents' tax rates (for example, director's remuneration, professional fee, SRS withdrawal, property rental income and certain earnings) are revised from 20% to 22% to maintain parity between the non-resident tax rates and the resident individuals' top marginal tax rate.

 Certain incomes (subject to conditions) are at reduced withholding tax rate of 10% to 15%.

-All taxpayers are required to file their tax returns:
+All taxpayers are required to file their tax returns (income is assessed on the calendar year basis):

 1. Electronic Filing – latest by 18 April